Split Cooling Unit 1/4 Ton 3000S-EC #1713

 Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
-3000S units also are significantly quieter than comparable units from other brands.
+3000S-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other brands.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

-- CellarPro Mini-Split 3000S units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.
+- CellarPro Mini-Split 3000S-EC units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.

 - Our Split refrigeration systems offer a choice of wiring: